Fundamental Limitations of QAOA on Constrained Problems and a Route to Exponential Enhancement: Introduction

 Instead of monitoring only expectation values and approximation ratios, we study the full probability profile of depth-\(p\) QAOA states through four lines of analyses.
 First, a Walsh–Fourier calculation on the Boolean cube reveals that the one-hot constraints behind permutation encodings have exponentially small low-degree Fourier mass.
 At \(p=1\) the \(X\)-mixer acts by pure phases in this Walsh/Fourier basis, so the generic ansatz cannot significantly lift feasible mass above the uniform baseline, up to polynomial slack, and this holds uniformly over angles.
 Second, a gentle cost-angle averaging argument, applicable after a simple rescaling that holds for standard integer or rational instances, pins the feasible baseline at \(|\Pi|/2^N\).
 Third, a hypercontractive ($l_4$) bound on the output amplitudes then show that most angles concentrate around this baseline, which is useful for understanding shallow-depth training without assuming anything about gradients.
 Finally, locality enters through light-cone growth.
 With commuting, \(r\)-local diagonal costs, information propagates at most one neighborhood per layer.
-A dependency–graph argument turns this into a bound on the joint probability that all row and column constraints hold, and the same limitation persists up to linear depth \(p = \alpha n\) as long as the interaction hypergraph has polynomial incidence growth \(|N_1(S)| \le \Delta_n |S|\) with \(\Delta_n = \mathrm{poly}(n)\).
-The resulting picture is that the generic ansatz faces a structural ceiling that does not disappear at depth one and continues to matter at larger but still shallow depths.
+A dependency–graph argument turns this into a bound on the joint probability that all row and column constraints hold, and the same limitation persists beyond one layer in any depth window where the overlap-corrected light-cone exponent remains larger than the encoded-manifold baseline cost \(n\ln n\).
+In particular, for the one-dimensional nearest-row geometry this includes \( p=o\!\left(\frac{n}{\ln n}\right).\) The resulting picture is that the generic ansatz faces a structural ceiling that does not disappear at depth one and continues to matter at larger but still shallow depths.